Gallbladder removal

 Complications of gallbladder removal

 Complications are when problems occur during or after an operation.
 Most people don’t have any complications from gallbladder surgery.
-Possible complications of gallbladder surgery include the following.
+Possible complications of gallbladder removal surgery include the following.

-• Postcholecystectomy syndrome, which includes digestive symptoms, such as indigestion, feeling sick and bloating.
+• Post-cholecystectomy syndrome, which includes digestive symptoms, such as indigestion, feeling sick, and bloating.

 Alternatives to gallbladder removal